ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 ## Contributing to the Docs and NgRx.io Website

+### Learn How to Contribute

+Watch as Brandon Roberts and Jan-Niklas Wortmann walk through how to contribute to RxJS and NgRx through the docs.
+They will cover finding issues, making changes, and submitting a pull request.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ug0c1tUegm4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Folder Structure
 Source code for the NgRx docs and the ngrx.io website exist under the `projects/ngrx.io/content` folder.
 If you are planning to contribute features and/or bug fixes relating to the docs or the website, the code is there.
 The structure is split up between the following subfolders and key files: